mynodebtc/mynode_docs/docs/lightning/restore.md

 This will restore you on-chain balance, close all channels that had been opened, and restore those funds in you on chain wallet.

-Your lightning wallet is now setup and ready to use!
+Your Lightning wallet is now setup and ready to use!

 ![](/images/lightning/restore-3.png)